CYBERBULL123/ligolo-ng/README.md

-# Ligolo-ng : Tunneling like a VPN
+# Ligolo-ng : Tunneling like a VPN and Proxy chains

 ![Ligolo Logo](doc/logo.png)